mettle/sendportal-docs/subscribers.md

 ### API

-Refer to the [Subscribers API Documentation](/docs/api-subscribers) for information on how to manage subscribers through the API.
+Refer to the [subscribers API documentation](/docs/api/api-subscribers) for information on how to manage subscribers through the API.

 ## Exporting Subscribers